BabelfishNY/BabelfishNY/README.md

 - 👋 Hi, I’m @BabelfishNY
 - 👀 I’m interested in ...
-SQL Server, C#.NET, API, Graph DB, AI
+SQL Server, C#.NET, API, Graph DB, AI, 3d Printing
 - 🌱 I’m currently learning ...
-AI, CICD,
+AI, CICD, GCode
 - 💞️ I’m looking to collaborate on ...
 Database, something not sure
 - 📫 How to reach me ... email
 - ⚡ Fun fact: ...
 I have been a developer for 28 Years and this is my First Git Hub Account.
 Better late than never.